castorini/anserini/docs/experiments-20newsgroups.md

 There are docs with the same id in different categories.
 For example, doc `123` exists in `misc.forsale` and `sci.crypt`, with different texts.
-Hence, we need clean the dataset by ensuring each doc has a unique id.
+Since we assume unique docids when building an index, we need to clean the the dataset first.
-To prune and merge them into one folder:
+To prune and merge both train and test splits into one folder:

 ```bash
 python src/main/python/20newsgroups/prune_and_merge.py \